Roy Rene: Legacy and influence

+In 1948, artist Harold Thornton painted Rene's portrait, which was a finalist in the Archibald Prize.

 The memory of Rene lives on in the Mo Awards, presented annually for excellence in live performance.
 The statuette presented to the recipients is in the form of Rene in his Mo McCackie persona.

 Garry McDonald played Roy Rene/Mo in the 1977 theatre production Young Mo, written by Steve J. Spears, and on television in the 1980s.